 Now this time is a honey with a very unusual flavour for many foodies.Unusual for many reason

 it is a thyme honey with also conifer tree elements and more specifically pine tree honey.

 No, it is not a mixture of two different honeys but a honey produced by the bees when the beehives are transferred from a full of thyme blossom area to a pine tree area.

 The origin of the product is Eastern Crete - Sitia and it is a certified organic product.

-If you would like to become one then maybe it is time to start your research and tasting sessions as tabula rasa, with lots of energy.
+But if you would like to become one, then maybe it is time to start your research and tasting sessions as tabula rasa, with lots of energy.
 Remember to ask questions

 We do not believe that new products are found in food markets but in a food kitchen from some innovative and persistent people.